FlorianWolters/SequenceAlignment/README.md

 > * The global alignment variant should be based on the concept of edit distance using the unit cost model.
 > * The local alignment variant should be based on similarity using the following matrices as scores: nucleic acids, BLOSUM62 for amino acids.

-This project implements the **local alignment variant** of the software.
+This project implements the **local pairwise sequence alignment** variant of the software.

 ## Roadmap/TODO

-* Finish this `README.md` file (sections: Features, Usage, Description of the Algorithm, etc.).
-* Extend the algorithm `HochschuleBremen\Component\Alignment\SmithWaterman`:
+* Enhance the algorithm `HochschuleBremen\Component\Alignment\SmithWaterman`:

-  * Add gap penalty functionality (gap open and gap extend).
+  * Implement gap penalty functionality (gap open and gap extend).
-  * Refactoring of the class: Create a class `SequencePair` that contains the alignment (now: simple array).
+  * Refactoring of the class: Create a class `SequencePair` that contains the alignment pair (now: simple array).

-* Remove the labels from the subforms in the form `HochschuleBremen\Application\SequenceAlignment\Form\PairwiseAlignmentType` (don't know how to do that).
+* Remove the labels from the subforms in the form `HochschuleBremen\Application\SequenceAlignment\Form\PairwiseAlignmentType`.
 * Fix `TODO` and `@todo` comments in the PHP source code.
 * Refactoring of the PHP class `HochschuleBremen\Application\SequenceAlignment\Controller\ControllerProvider`.
 * Implement more automated [PHPUnit][19] tests.

 ## Features

+* Calculates a local pairwise sequence alignment using the Smith-Waterman algorithm.
+* Allows to input nucleotide (DNA and RNA) and amino acid sequences.
+The sequences are validated after submission of the corresponding form.
+* Allows to input simple gap penalties (gap open and gap extension). **Not used by the algorithm, yet.**
+* Clean layout and design of the web application.
+Each page of the application contains the term definitions at the bottom of the page (to understand the content of the current page).
+* Currently supports three amino acid substitution matrices (BLOSUM60, BLOSUM62, BLOSUM63 by Henikoff & Henikoff) and two nucleotide substitution matrices (NUC.4.4 and NUC.4.2 by Lowe).
+Additional substitution matrices can be easily added to the application.
+* Modular and Object-Oriented (OO) design with respect to Separation of Concerns (SoC).
+  * The namespace `HSBremen\Component` contains a reusable (but still basic) component library for bioinformatics.
+Currently the following components are included:
+    * `HSBremen\Component\Alignment`: Implements algorithms, e.g. for sequence alignment.
+Currently only the Smith-Waterman algorithm is supported.
+    * `HSBremen\Component\Alignment\GapPenalty`: Defines and implements a data structure for the gap penalties used during a sequence alignment routine.
+    * `HSBremen\Component\Alignment\SubstitutionMatrix`: Defines and implements a data structure for the set of substitution scores used during alignment:
+      * `HSBremen\Component\Alignment\SubstitutionMatrix\AminoAcid`: Contains substitution matrices for amino acids, e.g. BLOcks of Amino Acid SUbstitution Matrix (BLOSUM).
+      * `HSBremen\Component\Alignment\SubstitutionMatrix\Nucleotide`: Contains substitution matrices for nucleotides (e.g. DNA and RNA).
+  * The namespace `HSBremen\Application` contains the web application:
+* Built with the microframework Silex (+ Symfony Components) and the template-engine Twig to implement the Model View Controller (MVC) architectural pattern.
 * Artifacts tested with both static and dynamic test procedures:
   * Component tests (unit tests) implemented with [PHPUnit][19].
   * Static code analysis with the style checker [PHP_CodeSniffer][14] and the source code analyzer [PHP Mess Detector (PHPMD)][18], [phpcpd][4] and [phpdcd][5].